Update August 4, 2020:

 How the program works

 The new Essential Worker Ride Home program is available to all employees of essential businesses in San Francisco, performing essential job functions, as classified by the City.
-It works by reimbursing commuters for taxi rides during hours when, or to locations where, previously available transit options are unavailable due to temporary emergency-related transit service reductions.
+It works by reimbursing commuters for taxi rides home from work at any time of day.
 The program will cover the cost of up to 10 taxi rides home, per person, per month, and up to $70 per ride.

 To be eligible, essential employees must commute to work via a sustainable mode of transportation and must first be approved prior to requesting reimbursements for taxi rides home from work.
 Applications will be accepted and evaluated on a rolling basis.
 SFE staff will monitor demand and work with the SFCTA to evaluate utilization trends and introduce program modifications, should the need arise.